 Currently, the Title IX rules do not explicitly mention schools’ obligation to address harassment of pregnant or parenting students.

-Under the proposed rules, the Title IX rules would make clear that harassment based on pregnancy or parenting status is a form of prohibited sex-based harassment under Title IX.
+Under the proposed rules, the Title IX rules would make clear that harassment based on pregnancy or related conditions (e.g., childbirth, termination of pregnancy, lactation, related medical conditions, recovery from these conditions) is a form of prohibited sex-based harassment under Title IX.
 Schools would be required to maintain grievance procedures to address this form of harassment in a prompt and equitable manner, consistent with the requirements detailed above in Part I above for all types of sex-based harassment.

 What about pregnant and parenting employees in schools?